-- Consult with and refer the student to a mental and/or healthcare facility or provider (University's Counseling Center, an area hospital, licensed mental health or healthcare professional, or Urgent Psychiatric Care Center) for a mental health or other medical evaluation.
+- Consult with the student and refer her/him to a mental healthcare facility or provider (University's Counseling Center, an area hospital, licensed mental health or healthcare professional, or Urgent Psychiatric Care Center)(hereinafter "GCU-Approved Mental Health Provider") for a mental health evaluation.
 The cost for any off-campus referral will be at the expense of the student. - If a student refuses to voluntarily seek help, the Maricopa Crisis Line (602-222-9444) and/or Urgent Psychiatric Care Center (602-416-7600) will be called.
-They will assess the student and determine if transportation to a facility is necessary. - Remove the student from campus (including oncampus housing) until such time that a full mental health and/or medical evaluation is completed and the Dean of Students approves the student's return to campus. - Require the student to sign appropriate release forms allowing designated staff at Grand Canyon University to consult clinician(s) serving the student.

-Refer the student to the University Student Conduct Process if the student's behavior has violated any rules, policies or procedures.
+They will assess the student and determine if transportation to a facility is necessary. - Remove the student from campus (including oncampus housing) until such time that a full mental health and/or medical evaluation is completed and the Dean of Students and/or Registrar approves the student's return to campus. - Require the student to sign appropriate release forms allowing designated staff at Grand Canyon University to consult clinician(s) serving the student. - Refer the student to the University Student Conduct Process if the student's behavior has violated any rules, policies or procedures.